MMI in Dominican Republic

 Nagua & Cabrera

-Nagua is the capital of María Trinidad Sánchez province, in the northeastern Dominican Republic.
-A medium-sized town, Nagua's economy relies on the production of agricultural products, principally rice, coconuts, and cocoa bean.
+Nagua, a medium-sized town, is the capital of María Trinidad Sánchez province in northeastern Dominican Republic.
+Nagua's economy relies on the production of agricultural products including rice, coconuts, and cocoa bean.
 Most of the town lies below sea level.

-* Project Description: We work in the local hospital (Cabrera) where we promote medical services to the community (15,000 people) working with the local staff (60 people) and churches.
-It is a small, two floor building with the OR on the second floor.
-There are 25 - 30 beds, one OR and one delivery room.
-The MOH offers general consults, pediatric, ObGyn, Internal Medicine, surgery, etc. When they have a complicated case they refer the patients to Nagua, which has bigger hospital or San Francisco de Macoris.
+* Project Description: Teams work in the local hospital, Cabrera, to serve a community of approximately 15,000 people.
+Teams work with the local hospital staff (approx. 60 people) and local churches.
+It is a small building with two floors.
+It has one OR, 25-30 beds, and one delivery room.
+The MOH offers general consults, pediatric, Ob-Gyn, Internal Medicine, surgery, and so on.
+When there is a complicated case, patients are referred to a larger hospital in Nagua or San Francisco de Macoris.

 3m (10 ft)